-If you are heading to Lisbon, plan at least 2-3 days; while the biggest city in Portugal is not very big, geographically, there is tons to see and do.
-One of the things that you have to check out in Lisbon are the views – the miradouros.
+If you are heading to Lisbon, plan at least 2-3 days; while the biggest city in Portugal is not very big, geographically, there is a lot to see and do.
+One of the things that you have to check out in Lisbon is the views – the miradouros.

-They are numerous and I can recommend each of them – one of my favorite views was probably from the Castle San Gorge.
-For a few euros, you can visit the castle and have amazing views over Lisbon – however, if you do not want to spend money on that, then you´ll find many other views that are free and give you great views.
+They are numerous, and I can recommend each of them – one of my favorite views was probably from Castle San Gorge.
+For a few euros, you can visit the castle and have amazing views over Lisbon – however, if you do not want to spend money on that, you´ll find many other free views and give you great views.

-For a traditional and cheap sightseeing tour, hop on the famous tram line 28 that shows you some of Lisbon´s most beautiful districts.
+For a traditional and cheap sightseeing tour, hop on the famous tram line 28 which shows you some of Lisbon´s most beautiful districts.

 Recommended by James from Portugalist

-While Lisbon is a multicultural melting pot, and host to major events like Web Summit and the Eurovision Song Contest, Porto is smaller, more typically Portuguese, and the favorite of the two for most Portuguese people.
+While Lisbon is a multicultural melting pot and hosts major events like Web Summit and the Eurovision Song Contest, Porto is smaller and more typically Portuguese.

 It’s incredibly safe too.
-Portugal is one of the safest countries in the world to visit: 3rd according to the 2017 Global Peace Index, with just Iceland and New Zealand beating Portugal to the top spot.
+Portugal is one of the safest countries to visit: 3rd according to the 2017 Global Peace Index, with just Iceland and New Zealand beating Portugal to the top spot.

-Ideal for a long weekend, the city of Porto is easily explore-able on foot.
-Everywhere you turn, you’re greeted with Instagram-worthy snapshots of the city and views over the beautiful Douro river.
+Ideal for a long weekend, the city of Porto is easily explorable on foot.
+Everywhere you turn, you’re greeted with Instagram-worthy snapshots of the city and views over the beautiful Douro River.
 You’ll spend the entire weekend either taking photos or desperately trying to free up more space on your phone so that you can take more.